 Military & Defense

 In the defense sector, security and safety are major concerns.
-Video surveillance systems is widely used in the military and aerospace industry for applications such as patrolling national borders (border security) and search and rescue missions.
-In addition, Video surveillance systems control the entry of refugees in crucial areas, such as military base camps and border areas, monitor peace treaties, provide security parameters around base camps and embassies (perimeter security), and ensure resource exploration and target tracking.
+Video surveillance tools are widely used in the military and aerospace industry for applications such as patrolling national borders (border security) and search and rescue missions.
+In addition, Video surveillance systems tools control the entry of refugees in crucial areas, such as military base camps and border areas, monitor peace treaties, provide security parameters around base camps and embassies (perimeter security), and ensure resource exploration and target tracking.
 The use of fixed and PTZ cameras, fence sensors, and motion sensors, among other technologies, helps ensure the security of military bases.

 Safety is a crucial component to consider in public parks, communities and neighborhoods, and other municipal districts.
 Public facilities include healthcare, education, religious, and government buildings.

 The industrial sector includes automotive, chemical, metal, engineering, mining, pharmaceutical, oil & gas manufacturing facilities, along with energy production sites.
-The increase in terror threats and the rise in the theft of raw materials has propelled the need for the best video surveillance systems.
+The increase in terror threats and the rise in the theft of raw materials has propelled the need for the video surveillance systems.
 The installation of CCTV cameras at manufacturing facilities improves business operations, monitors plant machinery and production process, and ensures the safety of personnel.

 The necessity for high-capacity storage systems and higher bandwidth

-The total bandwidth used by a video surveillance systems depends on the number of cameras, frame rate, image resolution, and compression ratio.
+The total bandwidth used by a video surveillance systems tools depends on the number of cameras, frame rate, image resolution, and compression ratio.
 The more the number of cameras, the more is the bandwidth used for a network.
 The continuous streaming of video data from network cameras causes bandwidth issues.

-As the best video surveillance systems continue to grow exponentially, millions of cameras are deployed to help keep people, properties, and organizations secure.
+As the video surveillance systems tools continue to grow exponentially, millions of cameras are deployed to help keep people, properties, and organizations secure.
 IP networks permit for more intelligence for surveillance than conventional analog networks.
 The increasing use of cloud-based services can lead to cybersecurity threats for the data that is uploaded to the cloud platform.
 The rising deployment of IP and Power over Ethernet (PoE)-based network devices provides several opportunities for cyberattacks, thereby causing cybersecurity threats.